DanMorriss/music-theory-quiz/README.md

 - Checking if the selected answer matech the answer from the array wasn't working.
 I needed to convert both answers to text so they could be matched.
 - The submit button was still displaying after an answer has been submitted.
 After rewriting the else statement inside the checkAnswer fuction a type was fixed and the bug was fixed.
 - When the incorrect answer was selected the correct answer was not displaying.
 To fix this I looped through the possible answers and matched them to the correct answer.
 If they matched I added the correct class to it.
+- I needed to dissable clicking on an answer once one has been submitted.
+I used .button:active:hover:not([disabled]) to allow me to add disabled to the buttons after an answer has been selected.

 [Back to top](<#contents>)
 ### Unsolved Bugs
 - The answer boxes are sometimes displaying with 1 answer per line.
 - The previous answers still display after next button has been clicked.
 Need to clear the board and start again.
 Or clear incorrect, selected and correct class names.
 Loop for this.
-- Dissable clicking on an answer once one has been submitted.

 [Back to top](<#contents>)
 ## Deployment